slamora/brackets-wiki/Extension-API-Research.md

     * Automate a full restart instead of quit & manual-relaunch
         * (kevin) We talked about this one and it *seems* like the native menu problem should be tractable allowing for simply "refresh" of Brackets rather than relaunch.
 I will note that we'd also need to make sure that the Node side is restarted properly.
     * Throttle / batch extension update notifications
-    * Hold notifications until next launch (or quit, or idle time - it might be a preference kind of things, since Kevin pointed out he hates notify-on-launch while Peter prefers it)
+    * Hold notifications until next launch (or quit, or idle time - it might be a preference kind of thing, since Kevin pointed out he hates notify-on-launch while Peter prefers it)
     * Notify & download updates whenever, but don't force a restart until later (updates take effect whenever restart occurs)
 * Need an extremely clear way to document / make predictable _which_ APIs are automatically reversible and which aren't...
 * _Listeners_ are a very tricky area: hard for extensions to remember to detach all of them, but hard to make them auto-detach too.
 Auto-detach seems like it would have to mean: